 Run of Show Card Game

-A roleplay and engine building game that juxtaposes the skill of campaigning with the changing timeline of a political season.
+A role play and engine building game that juxtaposes the skill of campaigning with the changing timeline of a political season.

 Guiding Question: